 If a school referee is not an option, start considering who would be a good referee - someone who understands your academic potential and is not a member of the family or a family friend.
 Contact a previous employer, work experience supervisor or teacher who knows you reasonably well.

-Get ready for a fast roller coaster ride.
+Get ready for a roller coaster ride.
 Not only will the workload increase but a commitment to which universities and course options will finally need to be made and personal statements turned from a draft into reality.
 UCAS use an online system that, happily, allows you to input information and save it, so that the application form does not have to be completed in one sitting.

 The closing date for applications excluding Oxbridge, medicine, dentistry and veterinary courses, is the second week in January, but check the UCAS website to confirm.
 A few arts related degrees have an extended application closing date of March.
 The exceptions, Oxbridge and the science related degrees, have an earlier application closing date of 15th October at 1800hrs the year before students go up to university.
 No consideration is made for late applications so be ready and don't leave submission until the last minute.

-Universities may send an offer through immediately, but they may also wait until the closing date, which is May, to send out offers - it could be an agonisingly long wait which just has to be accepted.
+Universities may send an offer through immediately, but they may also wait until May to send out offers - it could be an agonisingly long wait which just has to be accepted.
 Revision could be the answer to helping focus the mind elsewhere!